blixuk/elementary-schemes/README.md

 # elementary os colour schemes

-these schemes are a very basic hack on the nord colour scheme.
-They look ok and will work ok for now, but will need more tweaking to make them look fully native.
+These colour schemes are a very basic hack on the nord colour scheme.
+They look ok, and will work ok for now, but will need more tweaking to make them look fully native.

 # eos-light